itswin/Kore-2022/README.md

 **Kore:** I evaluated kore at nearby tiles and summed them up, using this as the driving force behind the value of a particular expansion spot.
 I modified the perceived kore on a tile based on a few things:
 - Kore is raised to the power of 1.1, serving to give bonus to large kore stockpiles that will give quick turnover after the expansion.
 This helps mitigate the immediate 50 ship penalty when defending a quick attack.
 - A gaussian distribution decreasing the value of a tile based on the distance from the new chosen shipyard position.
-I tried out different distributions here that might synergize with the mining routes I expected to launch, but they didn't pan out.
+I tried out different distributions here that might synergize with the mining routes I expected to launch, but they didn't seem to help much.
 - A linear penalty decreasing the value of tiles close to other friendly shipyards.
 This avoids creating shipyards too close together.
 - A bonus multiplicative factor that acted to incentivize taking space away from the opponent.
 Tiles that were hotly contested (read: were roughly equidistant from enemy and friendly shipyards) were given a bonus if the new spot decreased the distance of the nearest friendly shipyard.